TeamFAPS/PSVita-RE-tools/README.md

 ---
 Installation:

-The application is a kernel plugin and must be added to the taihen config.txt under the *KERNEL section.
+This is a kernel plugin and so it must be added to the taihen config.txt under the *KERNEL section.
 Once installed, you may use the standard sceIo functions such as sceIoOpen in user plugins and applications as normal.

-Using decryption on ioPlus 0.2: to use decryption, change the device to “iop-decrypt:”.
+Using PFS decryption on ioPlus 0.2: to use decryption, use the “iop-decrypt:” device.

 	Ex: app0:/Media/level0 -> iop-decrypt:/Media/level0

 NOTE: an opened device with the file decrypted must be currently opened in order for this to work.

 --------------------------------------------------------------------------------